kpchoy/Study-Guide-Notes-/miscellaneous/css_questions.md

 - How would you approach fixing browser-specific styling issues?
   - use reset css
   - use libraries like bootstrap that handle styling issues for you

+- what are different ways to visually hide content?
+  - visbility: hidden
+  - width: 0, height: 0

+- are you familiar with SVG styling, what does it stand for?
+  - scalable vector styling
+  - several ways to color shapes, inline css, external css
+  - basic coloring using `fill` and `stroke`

+- can you give an example of @media property other than screen?
+  - 4 types of media properties?
+  - `all` for all screens
+  - `print` for printers
+  - `speech` for screenreaders
+  - `screen`

+- describe css pseudo elements
+  -